 The Basics and History of Reflexology

 Reflexology, like many natural and alternative treatments, is an ancient medicine.
-It may have been used as early as over 2000 years BC.
-The United States started using this ancient practice in the early 1900s.
-This was when Dr. William H. Fitzgerald introduced it for its anesthetic effect.
-Eunice D. Ingham, a nurse physiotherapist, renamed the practice from zone therapy to reflexology.
-She “mapped the entire body into reflexes”.1 One example would be that the arch of the foot is thought to correspond to the bladder.
+It may have been used as early as over 2000 years BCE.
+The United States started using reflexology in the early 1900s when Dr. William H. Fitzgerald introduced it for its anesthetic effect.
+Eunice D. Ingham, a nurse physiotherapist, renamed the practice from zone therapy to reflexology, and she “mapped the entire body into reflexes”.1 One example would be that the arch of the foot is thought to correspond to the bladder.
 Applying pressure to such a physically different point can affect the functioning of the aforementioned organ.2 Detailed reflexology maps are available from a variety of sources online.3 Although there is no universal agreement among reflexologists on all points, there is general agreement on “major reflex points”.4

 Not all countries regulate or license reflexologists.
 There are some places that provide certification.
-The American Reflexology Certification Board “requires 110 hours of instruction”, and “100 hours of hands-on work with a qualified supervisor.”
-This includes exams, and some research and training.
+The American Reflexology Certification Board “requires 110 hours of instruction”, as well as “100 hours of hands-on work with a qualified supervisor”, with exams, and some research and training.
 North Dakota and Tennessee are the only two states that provide license to reflexologists.5 The Reflexology Association of America is a professional organization for practitioners.
 They hold events and compile information on laws, standards, schools, research, and professionals.6

 Some reflexologists treat professional athletes and other performers, as well as people ranging in age from childhood to the elderly.
-Others treat specific conditions, such as lymphatic imbalances, musculo-skeletal pain, reproductive issues, sinus pressure and allergies, headaches, and arthritis.7 Some practitioners use the practice as a complementary medicine to treat conditions such as asthma, cancer, anxiety, cardiovascular problems, kidney issues, and diabetes.
+Others treat specific conditions, such as lymphatic imbalances, musculoskeletal pain, reproductive issues, sinus pressure and allergies, headaches, and arthritis.7 Some practitioners use reflexology as complementary medicine to treat conditions such as asthma, cancer, anxiety, cardiovascular problems, kidney issues, and diabetes.

 Tennis Ball Reflexology

-The patient might start with the tennis ball placed underneath one of the heels before rolling the ball forward and back.
-All of this taking place under one foot.
-The patient can also make circles with the ball on the floor.
-When doing this, they massage between the toes, focus on the center of the foot, or follow any other patterns.
+While many practitioners of reflexology and patients at home use their hands to perform the technique, a tennis ball might also be used in reflexology for the foot.
+The patient might start with the tennis ball placed underneath one of the heels before rolling the ball forward and back, all of this taking place under one foot.
+The patient can also make circles with the ball on the floor, massage between the toes, focus on the center of the foot, or follow any other patterns.